hazelcast/hazelcast/hazelcast-documentation/src/SampleQueueCode.md

 ...
 ```

 In the case of a lot of producers and consumers for the queue, using a list of queues may solve the queue bottlenecks.
-In this case, be aware that the order of the messages being sent to different queues is not guaranteed.
+In this case, be aware that the order of the messages sent to different queues is not guaranteed.
 Since in most cases strict ordering is not important, a list of queues is a good solution.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *The items are taken from the queue in the same order they were put on the queue.
 However, if there is more than one consumer, this order is not guaranteed.*